viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

   - Contains the SW project export from Vitis Classic 2024.1.1.
   - This is the XADC demo application for the Digilent [Cora Z7-07S](https://digilent.com/reference/programmable-logic/cora-z7/start) board, which I described in the chapter [Software](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main?#software).
   - To use the export, create an empty folder on your PC and open it as a workspace in Vitis Classic 2024.1.1.
-    Then select File|Import|Vitis project exported zip file.
-Select the archive file, and select all projects.
+    Then select File|Import|"Vitis project exported zip file".
+Select the archive file, and select all projects in the archive.
   - Note: To have Vitis version 2024.1.1, you must install "Vivado™ Edition **Update 1** - 2024.1 Product Update" on top of "Vivado™ Edition - 2024.1 Full Product Installation".
 See the Xilinx [download page](https://www.xilinx.com/support/download.html).

 <img src="pictures\vt_import.png" width="450">